Julian Nagelsmann: Early career

-1899 Hoffenheim
+TSG Hoffenheim

-Nagelsmann was appointed head coach of 1899 Hoffenheim on 27 October 2015.
+Nagelsmann was appointed head coach of TSG Hoffenheim on 27 October 2015.
 He was due to begin his tenure at the beginning of the 2016–17 season.
 He was given a three-year contract.
 At the time of his appointment, Nagelsmann was 28, and the youngest coach in Bundesliga history.
 He was to be the successor for Huub Stevens, who had replaced Markus Gisdol the previous year.
 On 10 February 2016, Stevens resigned as head coach due to health problems, and Nagelsmann's tenure as head coach was brought forward by the Hoffenheim board a day later.

+2015–18: Avoiding relegation and Champions League qualification

 When Nagelsmann took over the club in February 2016, Hoffenheim were 17th in the table, 7 points from the safety of 15th spot and facing relegation.
 Under Nagelsmann they avoided relegation by winning 7 of their remaining 14 matches and finished a point above the relegation playoff spot.

-Their good run of play continued in the 2016–17 Bundesliga season, where they finished 4th in the table and qualified for the UEFA Champions League for the first time in their history.
+Hoffenheim's good run of play continued in the 2016–17 Bundesliga season, where they finished 4th in the table and qualified for the UEFA Champions League qualifying phase for the first time in their history.

 On 9 June 2017, Hoffenheim extended the contract of Nagelsmann until 2021.
+In the Champions League play-off round, Hoffenheim lost to Liverpool 6–3 on aggregate, then finished last in their Europa League group with only one win against İstanbul Başakşehir.
+After finishing third in Bundesliga, the club which had their best place in the league in their history managed to secure a direct qualification for the next Champions League season.

+2018–19: Final season

+In the Champions League, Nagelsmann became the youngest coach, aged 31 years and 58 days, to feature in the competition, doing so in the first group stage match against Shakhtar Donetsk.
+However, Hoffenheim finished last in their group with three draws and three defeats.

 On 21 June 2018, Hoffenheim announced that Nagelsmann would be leaving the club at the end of the 2018–19 season.
 He oversaw his 100th league game as Hoffenheim coach on 19 January 2019, in a 3–1 defeat to Bayern Munich.
-In doing so, he became the youngest ever Bundesliga coach to reach the 100 match milestone.
+In doing so, he became the youngest Bundesliga coach to reach the 100 match milestone.